Yang-J-LIN/NotesOnMLAPP/README.md

 * My answers of the excecises.

 Once I finished reading a chapter, I will upload a note in pdf.

+Feel free to contact me if you have anything to supplement or question.

 ## Contents